BernardMaling/BernardMaling.github.io/README.md

 # Readme......

 This is my portfolio.. cool right?
+Kidding, I'm currently working on it right now.